-Persistence or Affinity is a function of load balancing where connections will be routed to the same service based upon the criteria selected.
+Persistence or Affinity is a function of load balancing where connections will be routed to the same device (service) based upon the criteria selected.
 Sometimes this is referred to session stickiness as well.
-This is set up alongside the algorithms for the load balancing virtual servers.
-Each persistence type has a time-out value which will keep the persistence session in effect until it has been inactive for the specified amount of time.
+This is configured in the load balancing dialog for your config/pack.
+Each persistence type has a time-out value which will keep the persistence session in effect until it has been inactive/idle for the specified amount of time.

-In the event a server being utilized for a persistence session goes down, the load balancing virtual server will employ the specified load balancing method to select another service and establish an active persistence session with it instead.
+In the event a server being utilized for a persistence session goes down, the load balancer will use the specified load balancing method to select another device and establish an active persistence session with it instead.
 Additionally, if you take a device out of service, persistence will be nullified after the wait period.

 The following describes the available persistence types and what each does.
-This information will help you make an educated decision about which type would be best utilized on your load balancing virtual servers.
+This information will help you make an educated decision about which type would be best utilized for your load balancer.

-When this persistence type is configured the load balancing virtual server will select a service to which a new connection will be routed, and thereafter will direct all traffic with the same source IP address to that service.
+When this persistence type is configured the load balancer will select a service to which a new connection will be routed, and thereafter will direct all traffic with the same source IP address to that service.

 Use the IPv4 and IPv6 netmask drop-down menus to determine the persistence width using CIDR notation: /8 through /24 for IPv4 and /8 through /23, /32, /48, and /64 for IPv6.
 For example, if IPv4 /24 is selected and a user with the IP 192.168.10.23 connects, any subsequent connections from any IP address between 192.168.10.0 and 192.168.10.255 will be routed to the same service.